Create a Multi-Boot Ventoy USB in Linux (GUI & CLI Guide)

 Installing Ventoy Using the CLI Method

-Now we can see that our flash drive has been renamed to Ventoy.
-You will not see anything on the drive when you go to it in the Files app.
+Now we can easily see that our physical flash drive has been formally renamed to Ventoy by the system.
+You will not see anything at all on the drive when you initially go to it in the GUI Files app.
+Now you can simply drag and drop any ISO files you want to add to your flash drive straight into the Ventoy drive itself.

 Create and Use a Ventoy Bootable USB in Linux (GUI & CLI)

-There is a way to install Ventoy using a graphical method, but you will still need to perform a couple of steps via the command line.
-The first thing you should do is look in your extracted Ventoy files and make sure there is a file there called VentoyGUI.x86_64.
+There is an easy way to install Ventoy using a graphical method if you prefer visual tools.
+You will still need to perform a couple of quick steps via the command line first.
+The very first thing you should do is look directly in your extracted Ventoy files folder.
+Make absolutely sure there is a file there specifically called VentoyGUI.x86_64.

 VentoyGUI.x86_64 file